ATouhou/tafsir-ibn-kathir-english/README.md

 As-Salaamu ’Alaikum Wa-Rahmatullaahi Wa-Barakaatuh,

 **PLEASE NOTE: We are changing the format to non-HTML so that it can be used in other devices.
-Please do not add anything until new format is published.**
+You can add new files/tafseer using format below and when new format rules are ready, we will write tool to convert all the existing ones to new format**

 This repository is shared work to compile Tafsir Ibn Kathir in English in SQL format.